HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <br>

-## What to do when there is an update for an allowed app ?
+## What to do when there is an update for an allowed app?

 If you've created a Supplemental policy for an app that is already installed and now there is a newer version of that app available, you have multiple options: